gabimelo/portuguese_wsc/README.md

     │
     ├── githooks           <- Contains githooks scripts being used for development.
 Git hook directory for repo needs to be set to this folder.
     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries.
+Gitignored due to their size.
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks          <- Jupyter notebooks, used during experimentation and testing.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting.
-    │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module.
-    │   │
-    │   └── scripts
     └── tests              <- Tests module, using Pytest.

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>